Are Dobermans Good With Kids?

 The History of the Doberman

 Louis Dobermann, a German man, developed the Doberman pinscher breed in the late 1800s.
-He kept the local dog pound full of strays and was a tax collector who needed a powerful dog to protect him on his rounds.
-Louis also knew a dog breeder who helped design a breed of dog that was intimidating, smart, and loyal.
-He then chose dogs with these traits that were in his pound which is what created the Doberman Pinscher we know today.
+He kept a local dog pound full of stray dogs and needed a powerful dog for his tax collection duties.
+He knew a breeder who helped design an intimidating, smart, and loyal dog.

 Kids And Dobermans